 Leavittsburg is a very small town located in the state of Ohio.
 With a population of 1,571 people and just one neighborhood, Leavittsburg is the 502nd largest community in Ohio.
 Much of the housing stock in Leavittsburg was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Leavittsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Leavittsburg are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Leavittsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Leavittsburg is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Leavittsburg who work in office and administrative support (22.62%), sales jobs (10.05%), and healthcare suport services (7.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Leavittsburg is worth considering.